jonathantemplin/CCSSO-June2017/index.md

 ## Concluding Remarks

->- There is more to the psychometric menu than is currently advertised
+>- There is more to the psychometric menu than is currently advertised <hr>
 > <div style="text-align: center; width: 100%; border: 0px solid black;">
  <img src="assets/img/chipotle-quesarito.jpg" width=40% style="vertical-align:">
  </div>